AVAILABLE 24/7. SE HABLA ESPAÑOL

 Why Is My Coolant Boiling?

 The issue of a defective coolant system brings up many questions.
 Why is my coolant boiling?
+What if the coolant reservoir is boiling, but the engine doesn’t overheat?
 How did air get into the sealed system in the first place?
 What can I do about it?
-This comprehensive guide should clear things up and help you find a solution.

-If you’ve purchased or leased a defective 2017-2022 car under warranty in California, contact Cali Lemon Lawyers for a free case consultation.
+If you’ve purchased or leased a defective 2017-2023 car under warranty in California, contact Cali Lemon Lawyers for a free case consultation.
 You may be entitled to compensation.

-10 Reasons Why Your Car Coolant Is Boiling
+12 Reasons Why Your Car Coolant Is Boiling

 The coolant antifreeze is supposed to keep your engine cool, but it’s part of a larger system.
 While the engine coolant is the key player in your car’s cooling system, there is also a water pump, hoses, thermostat, and radiator.